The 12 Hallmarks of Aging in Dogs, Explained

 Hydration Support and Fluid Therapy Basics

-Hydration support is central in CKD in dogs because the kidneys lose the ability to concentrate urine, so water is lost even when the dog is not “sweating” or exercising.
-Dehydration makes kidney values look worse and can trigger nausea, weakness, and constipation.
-Some dogs benefit from strategies like encouraging drinking, adding water to meals, or—when prescribed—subcutaneous fluids.
-Fluid plans are individualized because heart disease, hypertension, and body size change what is safe.
+Hydration is central in canine CKD because failing kidneys lose the ability to concentrate urine, so water drains away even without heat or exercise.
+Dehydration makes kidney values look worse and triggers nausea, weakness, and constipation.
+Practical strategies include encouraging drinking, adding water or broth to meals, and — when prescribed — subcutaneous fluids.
+Fluid plans are individualized, because heart disease, hypertension, and body size change what is safe.

 Managing Hypertension, Anemia, and Stomach Upset